kmanna/docker-nat-router/README.md

 Docker nat-router
 =================

 Docker container that functions as a simple NAT router.
-Linux iptables MASQUERADE provides network address translation (NAT) and dnsmasq provides DHCP, DNS, and TFP services.
+Linux iptables provides network address translation (NAT) and dnsmasq provides DHCP, DNS, and TFTP services.

 The container is bridged to the local area network using pipework to create eth1.
-The container needs privileged for some ioctl() calls in dnsmasq (SIOCSARP in particular needs NET_ADIN) as well as to do anything in iptables.
+The container needs privileged for some ioctl() calls in dnsmasq (SIOCSARP in particular needs NET_ADMIN) as well as to do anything in iptables.

 Build
 -----